Service Improvement Grants

 Head & Neck Cancer- Upskilling Speech Pathologists and Dietitians in Gippsland

-GRICS aims to provide a comprehensive education experience for Gippsland community based and health service based allied health clinicians to enable best practice follow up care to be provided to patients with head and neck cancers.
+GRICS aims to provide a comprehensive education experience for Gippsland community and health service based allied health clinicians, to enable best practice follow-up care to be provided to patients with head and neck cancers.

-The project has four components, which will be delivered in conjunction with the Peter MacCallum Cancer Centre and will include on-line learning modules; Community of Practice mentoring program; Allied Health Head and Neck Cancer Symposium; Clinical Placement at Peter Mac.
+The project has four components which will be delivered in conjunction with Peter MacCallum Cancer Centre.
+It will include on-line learning modules, community of practice mentoring program, allied health head and neck cancer symposium, and clinical placement at Peter Mac.

 The Victorian Integrated Cancer Services are supported by the Victorian Government